AvinashMahala/AvinashMahala/README.md

 - 🌱 I’m currently learning **React JS, Next JS, TypeScript**

-- 👨‍💻 All of my projects are available at [https://github.com/AvinashMahala/](https://github.com/AvinashMahala/)
+- 👨‍💻 All of my projects are available at [Go To All Repositories](https://github.com/AvinashMahala?tab=repositories)

 - 💬 Ask me about **react, next, mern**